-Producers, Suppliers and experts invited to donate lots in auction for Ukraine - Harpers Wine & Spirit Trade News
+Producers, suppliers and experts invited to donate lots in auction for Ukraine - Harpers Wine & Spirit Trade News

 The UK wine world is pulling together to raise funds for Ukraine.

-Industry leaders Madeleine Walters, Sarah Abbott, Tim Atkin and Celia Bryan-Brown have organised an online auction of wine and drinks related lots which will be live over the weekend of 1-3 April.
+Industry names Madeleine Walters, Sarah Abbott MW, Tim Atkin MW and Celia Bryan-Brown have organised an online auction of wine and drinks related lots which will be live over the weekend of 1-3 April.

 Producers, suppliers and experts alike are being invited to contribute to the auction, whether it be a special bottle, a case of wonderful wine, a signed copy of your book or an experience such as a wine dinner or a virtual tasting.